NecroWolf28/lab1-skeleton/Question.md

 The `Simulation::run` method simply does not the following:

-- It gets the list of initial `Event` objects from the `Simulation`;
+- It gets the list of initial `Event` objects from the `Simulation` object;
 - It then simulates the pool of events, one-by-one in the order of increasing time, by calling `Event::simulate`;
 - If simulating an event resulted in one or more new events, the new events are added to the pool.
-- For each event simulated, `Event::toString` is called and a message is printed
+- Before each event is simulated, `Event::toString` is called and a message is printed
 - The simulation stops running if there is no more events to simulate.